aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/merge-powerpoint-presentations/merging-presentations-from-various-sources-into-a-file-in-storage/_index.md

 ---
-title: "Merging Presentations from Local Files and Storage into a File in Storage"
+title: "Merging Presentations from Various Sources into a File in Storage"
 type: docs
-url: /merging-presentations-from-local-files-and-storage-into-a-file-in-storage/
+url: /merging-presentations-from-various-sources-into-a-file-in-storage/
 weight: 40
 ---

 ## **Introduction**

-The article shows you how to merge PowerPoint presentations saved to local files and a storage.
-The final presentation is also saved in the storage.
+The article shows you how to merge PowerPoint presentations from different sources: local files, storage, and remote resources.
+The final presentation is saved in the storage.
 You can specify slide indices to merge.
 For protected presentations, passwords can be specified to open them.
-The request method below allows you to merge presentation files stored both locally and in storage, separately or together.
+The request method below allows you to merge presentation files stored in different ways: locally, in storage, and remotely

 ## **API Information**